On Continuous-Time Gaussian Channels: Introduction

 where the noise process $\{Z_n^{(\omega)}\}$ is i.i.d. with variance $1$~\cite{co2006}.
 Regarding the ``space'' index $n$ as time, the above parallel channel can be interpreted as a discrete-time Gaussian channel associated with the continuous-time channel (\ref{white-Gaussian-noise-channel}).
 It is well known from the theory of discrete-time Gaussian channels that the capacity of the channel (\ref{sampled-white-Gaussian-noise-channel}) can be computed as

 Then, the capacity $C$ of the channel (\ref{white-Gaussian-noise-channel}) can be computed by taking the limit of the above expression as $\omega$ tends to infinity:

 The {\em sampling approach} consisting of (\ref{white-Gaussian-noise-channel})-(\ref{infinite-bandwidth-capacity}) as above, which serves as a link between the continuous-time channel (\ref{white-Gaussian-noise-channel}) and the discrete-time channel (\ref{sampled-white-Gaussian-noise-channel}), typifies a conventional way to examine continuous-time Gaussian channels: convert them into associated discrete-time Gaussian channels, for which we have ample ammunition at hands.
-Note that when $P$ tends to $0$, using the fact that
+Note that when $P$ tends to $0$, using the fact that when $P$ is ``close'' to $0$,

-one also reaches (\ref{infinite-bandwidth-capacity}), which roughly explains the following long-held folklore within the information theory community: \begin{quote} {\em a continuous-time infinite-bandwidth Gaussian channel without feedback or memory is ``equivalent'' to a discrete-time Gaussian channel with low signal-to-noise ratio (SNR).} (A) \end{quote} Moments of reflection, however, reveals that the sampling approach for the channel capacity (with bandwidth limit or not) is heuristic in nature: For one thing, a bandwidth-limited signal cannot be time-limited, which renders it infeasible to define the data transmission rate if assuming a channel has bandwidth limit.
+one also reaches (\ref{infinite-bandwidth-capacity}), which roughly explains the following long-held folklore within the information theory community: \begin{quote} {\em a continuous-time infinite-bandwidth Gaussian channel {\bf \em without feedback or memory} is ``equivalent'' to a discrete-time Gaussian channel without feedback or memory at low signal-to-noise ratio (SNR).} (A) \end{quote} Moments of reflection, however, reveals that the sampling approach for the channel capacity (with bandwidth limit or not) is heuristic in nature: For one thing, a bandwidth-limited signal cannot be time-limited, which renders it infeasible to define the data transmission rate if assuming a channel has bandwidth limit.
 In this regard, rigorous treatments coping with this issue and other technicalities can be found in~\cite{wy66, ga68}; see also~\cite{sl76} for a relevant in-depth discussion.
 Another issue is that, even disregarding the above technical nuisance arising from the bandwidth limit assumption, the sampling approach only gives a lower bound for the capacity of (\ref{white-Gaussian-noise-channel}): it shows that $P/2$ is achievable via a class of special coding schemes, but it is not clear that why transmission rate higher than $P/2$ cannot be achieved by other coding schemes.
 The capacity of (\ref{white-Gaussian-noise-channel}) was rigorously studied in~\cite{fo61, be62}, and a complete proof establishing $P/2$ as its de facto capacity can be found in~\cite{as63,as64}.

 Alternatively, the continuous-time white Gaussian channel (\ref{white-Gaussian-noise-channel}) can be examined~\cite{ih93} under the Brownian motion formulation: